mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 ### Set the hostname

-To enable the SearXNG you need to set the hostname as well.
+To enable the SearXNG instance you need to set the hostname as well.
 To do so, add the following configuration to your `vars.yml` file.
 Make sure to replace `example.com` with your own value.

 ```yaml
 searxng_hostname: "example.com"